Kentucky Court Records

 - If the felony charges against a person are dismissed, they may apply to have the records expunged after 60 days

 In Kentucky, expungement and sealing are not the same.
 Sealed records are protected from public view.
 Although persons with sealed records may choose not to disclose the conviction, the process is not as complete as expungement.
 This is because sealed records are still available to the courts.
-Expungement is the complete removal of a record; it will no longer be listed in government and court databases.
+Expungement is the complete removal of a record; it may no longer be listed in government and court databases.
 Expungement offers a clean slate to persons convicted of or charged with crimes.
 After expungement is granted, such persons are free to rejoin society and have their civil rights restored.

 How Long Does a Felony Stay on Your Record in Kentucky?

-If a person is charged with or convicted of a felony, it will stay on their criminal history record, except they apply for expungement or the records are sealed.
+If a person is charged with or convicted of a felony, it typically remains on their criminal history record, except they apply for expungement or the records are sealed.
 This can severely limit the opportunities and rights available to the person.
 They may not be eligible to apply to schools or get desired jobs.
 This is because if the conviction record is not expunged, it can be accessed publicly and will show up in every background or criminal history check.

 What is a Misdemeanor in Kentucky?

-In Kentucky, misdemeanors are offenses punishable by a maximum of 12 months in county jail (KRS.532.020)..
+In Kentucky, misdemeanors are offenses punishable by a maximum of 12 months in county jail (KRS.532.020).
 When compared to felonies, the degree of damage or injury done to people, property, or the public good is less.
 Kentucky misdemeanors are designated as either Class A or Class B.

-- Class A misdemeanors: these are offenses punishable by a maximum of 12 months and a minimum of 90 days in county jail.
+- Class A misdemeanors: These are offenses punishable by a maximum of 12 months and a minimum of 90 days in county jail.
 Offenders may be required to pay fines of up to $500 in place of or in addition to jail time.
 Possession of burglar’s tools is a Class A misdemeanor (KRS.511.050).

-- Class B misdemeanors: offenses punishable by a maximum of 90 days in county jail are designated as Class B misdemeanors.
+- Class B misdemeanors: Offenses punishable by a maximum of 90 days in county jail are designated as Class B misdemeanors.
 The jail sentence may be accompanied by fines of up to $250.
 Prostitution is a Class B misdemeanor in Kentucky (KRS.529.020)

 Additionally, misdemeanors may be punishable by forfeiture or community service.
 They can also be escalated into felony crimes.
 For example, Driving Under the Influence of alcohol or other intoxicants (DUI) is a misdemeanor.
-However, if a person is charged with a fourth DUI offense in a 10-year period, such a person will be guilty of a Class D felony (KRS.189A.010)..
+However, if a person is charged with a fourth DUI offense in a 10-year period, such a person will be guilty of a Class D felony (KRS.189A.010).

 What are some examples of Misdemeanors in Kentucky?

-The following are examples of misdemeanors in Kentucky
+The following are examples of misdemeanors in Kentucky:

 Class A Misdemeanor: